MaxGurbanli/Quackstagram/README.md

 The project is divided into two packages:

 - `UI`: Contains classes for different user interfaces like Home, Profile, Sign Up, Sign In, Image Upload, and Notifications.
-- `Util`: Contains utility classes like User, InitializeUI, DisplayError, ImageLikesManager, and others.
+- `Util`: Contains utility classes like User, InitializeUI, DisplayMessage, ImageLikesManager, and others.

 ## Getting Started